-The industry has undergone a creative renaissance in recent years, with increasingly sophisticated tabletop games capturing a surprisingly mainstream audience.
-Perhaps unsurprisingly, the themes of the most popular board games are often focused on zombie attacks, sci-fi battles,fantasy and Lovecraftian supernatural hijinks.
+The board games industry has undergone a creative renaissance in recent years due to the pandemic and an increasing amount of popular series like Critical Role taking center stage on social media.
+More sophisticated tabletop games have managed to capture a surprisingly mainstream audience.
+Perhaps unsurprisingly, the themes of the best board games in 2022 are often focused on zombie attacks, sci-fi battles,fantasy and Lovecraftian supernatural hijinks.
 Some popular board games, such as , combine map tiles, miniature figures and a polished iPad app that handles some of the card and combat management for you.

-With Dune-mania sweeping the land, it's a great time to go back to this newly revised and updated version of a classic 1979 board game.
-In Dune different factions, including powerful families and guilds, fight over control of the planet Arrakis.
+With Dune-mania sweeping the land and a sequel to the 2021 adaptation set to release in 2023, it's a great time to go back to this newly revised and updated version of a classic 1979 board game.
+In Dune, different factions, including powerful families and guilds, fight over control of the planet Arrakis.
 This will appeal to gamers looking for a game with diplomacy and politics, rather than action and combat.

 The go-to game for many Lovecraft fans, with amazing narrative storytelling built around nothing but cards and a few cardboard tokens.
 The game involves laying out location cards on the table and exploring them for clues (while fighting monsters).
 It's a "living card game," which means there are regular releases of card packs with new characters, missions and enemies.
 The newly released revised core set bundles pre-made decks for the main characters, which makes it much easier to get playing faster.